durandaltheta/sthread/README.md

 [Back To Top](#simple-threading-and-communication)

 ### Managing Groups of Fibers
 The object `st::weave` exists to manage the lifecycle of multiple fibers.
 An `st::weave` represents a private shared context in a similar way to an `st::fiber`.
-When the last `st::weave` representing a shared context goes out of scope all the `st::fiber`s managed by that `st::weave` will be `st::fiber::shutdown()` OR if the `st::weave::shutdown()` variant function is called.
+When the last `st::weave` representing a shared context goes out of scope (or when `st::weave::shutdown()` is called) all the `st::fiber`s managed by that `st::weave` will be shutdown.

 `st::weave` implements lifecycle API:
 - `bool st::weave::running()`: returns `true` if managing any fibers, else `false`